How To Resend WordPress Activation Email to a New User

 2. Connect Your Website to an Email Service

-The first thing you’ll do in the Setup Wizard is connect your website to an email service.
 This will send your messages, including user activation emails and admin email change confirmations, through a professional email service provider.
+In the Setup Wizard, click the Let’s Get Started button.

 Click the Let's Get Started button to launch the Setup Wizard